Rhubarb + Ginger = OMGosh Jam! A best friend to toast, this rhubarb recipe is also a good oatmeal topper, mixed with yogurt or served with cheese.

 I started with some rhubarb from the garden.

 I love to say that because I’m not a great gardener.
 But I do have some fruits (pun intended) of my labor.
 Good thing rhubarb is such a self sufficient plant.
 It returns year after year and doesn’t require much attention.

 Rhubarb Ginger Jammin’ it

-Rhubarb Ginger jam was a breakfast highlight on a trip to Ireland.
+Rhubarb Ginger Jam was a breakfast highlight on a trip to Ireland.
 The owner of the B&B didn’t think it was anything special, but I sure did.
 I still laugh at her response when I asked her about it.
-Apparently, the recipe is so common, she just shrugged me off.
+Apparently, the recipe is so common, she just shrugged me off and gave me a look.
 But I knew this was one recipe I would recreate.

 Rhubarb Ginger Jam

 This is a versatile rhubarb recipe.
 Chop the rhubarb into similar size pieces so they cook evenly.
 If you want Strawberry Rhubarb Jam, use 4 cups rhubarb and 3 cups strawberries.
 Both versions are pretty darn good!